frptools/epicycle/README.md

 **Do not confuse this use of node_modules with the external dependencies installed by npm**.
 In our *.gitignore* file, we ignore only the root node_modules folder, which is where npm will be putting external dependencies, and we allow node_modules folders elsewhere.
 In essence, just think of these descendant node_modules folders as shared components folders that can be easily and cleanly referenced within our application.
 This solves the nasty problem of parent path hell (`require("../../../../../../components/foo")`) and gives us a way to both share components that are area-specific, in addition to those that are used sitewide.
 Take a look at [Ryan Florence's folder layout article](https://gist.github.com/ryanflorence/daafb1e3cb8ad740b346), which was the inspiration for this decision.
 Note that, because we're using `node_modules` and not some build-tool-specific hackery of the `require` function, it means that at a later date it's trivial to separate common components and helpers into an external npm package in order to allow them to be shared among multiple projects.

+## The State Driver, Component Helpers and Routing

+A simple client-side application has few concerns other than the need to wire a few user interface components together.
+A large application however must be able to deal with URLs and the concept of "pages".
+These bring with them additional concerns, such as:

+- Returning a correct HTTP status code on the first request
+- Changing the document title when the URL is changed locally (pushed to history)
+- Propagation of general page-related metadata that may be nested several layers deep
+- Potential serialization of page information when an alternate content type is requested (content negotiation)

+A new "state" driver has been created to help solve these issues.
+State is designed to emit snapshots of, obviously, the evolving state of the application as it reacts to changing inputs.

+*TODO: The rest of this section.
+Look at the existing code in src/app for example usage.
+Look in src/node_modules/common for the implementations of the patterns used in this project.*

 ## Roadmap

 ### Functionality